What is the PeakTrace Basecaller

 How much does the PeakTrace:Box system cost?

-The three PeakTrace:Mini systems (up to 500, 1000, 2000 traces per month) have an additional once only hardware set-up fee of US$200.
-For leases of less than six months we may require a deposit on the hardware, which is refunded if you choose to stop using PeakTrace and return the hardware.
-Importantly, we offer additional discounts on the PeakTrace:Box system for long term contracts and/or higher volumes.
+The PeakTrace:Mini systems (under 100 000 traces per year) have an additional once only hardware set-up fee of US$500.
+For leases of less than six months we may require a deposit of US$250 per USB key, which is refunded if you choose to stop using PeakTrace and return the key.

 Am I charged for traces not improved by PeakTrace?